ufal/ParlaStats/documentation/ProgDoc.md

         - **`__extractAffiliationRecords(person)`**
             - A helper method for extracting the affiliation records of given speaker.
             - *parameters:*
-                - `person` - xml element i the ParlaMint format.
+                - `person` - xml element in the ParlaMint format.
             - *returns*
                 - List of affiliation records for given person (`[Affiliation]`)
         - **`extractMetadata()`**